huntekah/fun_projects/anki_dtz_goethe_b1_de_pl/TASKS.md

      - Update csv_export.py to use handler
      - Test CSV operations

-3. **004.3**: Update all scripts to use IO handlers
+3. **004.3**: Update all scripts to use IO handlers ✅
-   - Update imports across all scripts
+   - Scripts automatically use new handlers via utilities.py
-   - Ensure functionality is preserved
+   - All functionality preserved
-   - **Atomic commits**: Script updates + validation
+   - **Atomic commits**: Transparent migration completed

 **Critical Questions & Clarifications**:
 - How do we handle media files in the IO layer?
 Are they part of the deck model or separate?